armory/docs/content/en/docs/plugin-guide/plugin-evaluate-artifacts.md

 ## Setup

 Add the following snippet to your Operator config, such as `spinnakerservice.yml`.
-Replace ‘<PLUGIN_VERSION>’ with the version of the plugin that you want to use.
+Replace `<PLUGIN_VERSION>` with the version of the plugin that you want to use.
 Plugin versions can be found [here](#release-notes).

 ```yaml
     spec: